 The Urban Risk Lab in partnership with Kathmandu based NGOs, Lumanti Support Group for Shelter, and the Environment and Public Health Organization (ENPHO) is currently piloting the first PrepHub in Thecho, a settlement on the south side of the Kathmandu Valley experiencing severe water scarcity.
 The pilot embeds a small-scale community managed water system into an existing Paati, allowing a local co-operative to operate a small enterprise selling water.

 MIT’s D-Lab has developed an energy needs assessment toolkit to help communities develop off-grid energy sufficiency.
 In January 2018, D-Lab researcher Dr. Anish Anthony and three MIT undergraduates partnered with Kathmandu University’s Department of Mechanical Engineering to perform an energy assessment in Salambu, a rural Nepali community east of Kathmandu.
 The team gathered data on fuel use and energy efficiency, and also studied cookstove uses and options.
-They plan to return in January 2019 to work with local inhabitants to implement energy and cooking alternatives.
-Interested members of the MIT community may contact Dr. Anthony to learn more about the project.
+This project is now led by Dan Sweeney, a research scientist and lecturer in D-Lab.
+Students interested in traveling to Nepal in IAP 2022 to work on this project should contact Dr. Sweeney.

 Led by Professor Leon Glicksman, the Building Technology group in the MIT Department of Architecture has been conducting research into improving the performance of low-cost reconstruction housing.
 This includes the use of sustainable, low-cost means of housing insulation to improve thermal performance and the use of locally available fiber reinforcement in traditional mud and stone construction to improve seismic performance.